Fri. August 13 @ The Isabel Bader Centre

 This is a brand new project for us and it’s been twenty years since we released anything – we’re stoked!
 It also feels like live music will be slowly making its way back this summer, so it’s onward and upward for live music in Kingston.

-Thanks to our project supporters: the Ontario Arts Council, FACTOR, CFRC 101.9, The Spire.
+Thanks to our project supporters: Ontario Arts Council, Kingston Arts Council, Tourism Kingston, CFRC 101.9, The Spire.